Apple Discontinues iPhone X After Less Than A Year, Releases Three New Upgraded Models

 Also revealed in the special event was the release of the new Apple Watch 4, which will be available for pre-order beginning September 14 as well.

 Now that the iPhone X has been discontinued, what does it mean for both Apple and its consumers?
 According to The Verge, speculators had worried about how the now-obsolete phone would perform sales-wise upon its launch.
-However, the despite concerns, the iPhone X sold quite well, according to Apple CEO Tim Cook.
+However, despite concerns, the iPhone X sold quite well, according to Apple CEO Tim Cook.

 “iPhone X surpassed our expectations and has been our top-selling iPhone every week since it shipped in November,” said Cook in February.